Most frequent questions and answers

 We understand that planning a wedding often lands up being more expensive than you expect.
 If our price falls out of your budget please get in touch with us anyway.
 We’d love to make a plan for you if we can!

-We also offer an express wedding collection at R 6 000.00 for a half day of coverage.
+We also offer an elopement package at R 7 500.00 for a half day of coverage.

 Please drop us a line to find out more about this.
 T’s & C’s apply.

 We generally take wedding bookings 6 – 12 months in advance.
 This doesn’t mean we won’t take an earlier booking.
 Get in touch with us and to check our availability for your date.
 With our express wedding collection, we will only take your booking 4 months or less before your date.

 You’ll need to complete our booking form and pay 50% deposit to secure us for the day.